We’re here to make life insurance easy to understand and easy to buy. Let’s go over the life insurance basics today.

 How much life insurance is needed?

-If you are not sure how much coverage you need, check out our Needs Analysis Tool.
+If you are not sure how much coverage you need, check out our life insurance needs calculator.
 There are only three questions you need to answer and then the tool calculates an estimate for you.
 Let’s go over an example.
 For this example, we’ll say the user is a 35-year-old male.